-Under the direction of a skilled executive leadership team, Capital Digestive Care has grown to be the largest private practice gastroenterology group in the Mid-Atlantic and Northeastern states.
-Representing more than 60 physicians, nurse practitioners and physician assistants and more than 200 employees, the group sees more than 70,000 patients annually and performs one out of every two outpatient colonoscopy procedures in the Washington Metropolitan Area.
+Under the direction of a skilled executive leadership team, Capital Digestive Care has grown to be the largest private practice gastroenterology group in the Mid-Atlantic.
+Representing more than 160 physicians, nurse practitioners, and physician assistants and more than 500 employees, the group sees more than 200,000 patients annually and performs over 100,000 procedures in the Mid-Atlantic region.
 Our integrated health care model connects our providers to both a specialized pathology laboratory and the largest clinical research program of its kind in the region, advancing the level of care we are able to provide our patients.

 Chief Executive Officer

 Dr. Weinstein began his career in private practice gastroenterology in 1985.
 He led the development of one the first Ambulatory Endoscopy Centers in the United States, receiving Medicare certification in 1986.
 His interest in the early addition of technology into medical practice includes adoption of video endoscopy in 1989, development of endowriter software with cMore (ProVation) and gMed, and as a former AMA CPT Advisory Panel representative, aided Given Imaging, Medtronic, and Ethicon in requesting new CPT codes for technology innovations.